Elizabeth's Furnace 50km

 The Elizabeth’s Furnace Fat Ass 50K run will be held on Saturday March 15th beginning at 7:00 AM.
 The start and finish will be in the Signal Knob parking lot in the George Washington National Forest (at the northern end of the Fort Valley) off of Route 678, west and south of Front Royal, Virginia.

 The Elizabeth’s Furnace 50K course is very challenging, composed primarily of mountainous, technical single-track trails, with some stretches of fire roads.
 Total elevation gain is approximately 6,070 feet.
 Since the race is being held in the mountains in late winter, the weather can be unpredictable, so be prepared!
 Virtually the entire course is forested, so blowdowns and other trail obstacles may be encountered.
-Under normal conditions there will not be any significant stream crossings, but wet feet and mud are definitely a possibility on the Mudhole Gap and lower Sherman Gap portions of the run.
-And the five stream crossings in the Mudhole Gap section may, under unusual circumstances, turn into significant water obstacles (see 2009 event photos).
+Under normal conditions there will not be any significant stream crossings, but wet feet and mud are likely on the Mudhole Gap and lower Sherman Gap portions of the run, and in wetter years, in other portions of the course.
+And the five stream crossings in the Mudhole Gap section may, under unusual circumstances, turn into significant water obstacles (see 2010 event photos).
 If you are not used to running for extended periods unaided on very technical trail, you may want to pass on this run.

 All runners will need to carry turnsheets describing the various blazed trails that will be followed over the course of the run.
 The turnsheet may be viewed below – be sure to print it out and bring it with you, as it won’t be available at the start.
 There will be no other trail markings other than the blazes.
 Anyone doing this run should also have the Potomac Appalachian Trail Club’s Map "G" Massanutten Mountain-North Half (George Washington National Forest, VA and WV, VA-56 southward to US-211).
 It is available at many area outdoor stores as well as online at the PATC site.
 If you are prone to getting lost on trail runs with unmarked trails, then this run is not for you.